Group policies and disclosures

 Hiscox is required by the UK’s Prudential Regulation Authority (PRA) to submit a Solvency and Financial Condition Report (SFCR) in accordance with the Solvency II Directive.
 This provides stakeholders with additional information over and above that contained in our annual financial statements.

-Hiscox Insurance Company Solvency and Financial Condition Report
+Hiscox Insurance Company Solvency and Financial Condition Report (PDF)

 The Bermuda Monetary Authority (BMA) requires Bermudian insurers to publish annually a Financial Condition Report (FCR).
 The purpose of the FCR is to provide stakeholders, including policyholders, regulators and shareholders with additional information on the financial condition of the insurer over and above that contained in the annual financial statements.